Veo (text-to-video model): Capabilities

-Google Veo however, has strict guidelines and blockades to their software.
-Before a clip is generated, the algorithm computer software reviews it, and if it is anything deemed inappropriate, too graphically sexual, illegal, showcasing graphic abuse/assault/fighting (unless the prompt specifies that it is a fictitious martial arts scene etc.) gross behaviors, antisemitism, racist, homophobic, anything depicting reigning regimes, rioting, blood, gore, or warfare, (unless in some cases the prompt specifies that it is fictitious period drama, the clip may still be generated), the clip will not be generated.
-In addition, Google Veo cannot and will not generate character actors that look identical to celebrities or real-life individuals.
-Users have primarily complained that, regardless of how descriptive and detailed their prompts are, Google Veo often misunderstands the input, resulting in completely different outputs.
-Common issues include the emulation of incorrect subtitles and captions, the generation of complex scenes that are incomplete due to the maximum eight-second length, the production of garbled and nonsensical speech, and character models that appear deformed in both appearance and movement.
-Users have also reported that their prompts and generated content are falsely flagged as violating guidelines, along with a variety of other issues and complaints.
-However, trial and error may have to be used with Veo for optimal results.

-Reactions

-A reporter for Gizmodo reacted to the release of Veo 3 by observing that users were directing the model to generate low-quality content, such as man on the street interviews or haul videos of people unboxing products.
-Another media commentator reported that the tool tended to repeat the same joke in response to different prompts.
+According to Gizmodo Veo 3 users were directing the model to generate low-quality content, such as man on the street interviews or haul videos of people unboxing products.
+404 Media reported that the tool tended to repeat the same joke in response to different prompts.

 Commentators speculated that Google had trained the service on YouTube videos or Reddit posts.
 Google itself had not stated the source of its training content.

 In July 2025, Media Matters for America reported that racist and antisemitic videos generated using Veo 3 were being uploaded to TikTok.
 Ryan Whitwam of Ars Technica commented, "In a perfect world, Veo 3 would refuse to create these videos, but vagueness in the prompt and the AI's inability to understand the subtleties of racist tropes (i.e., the use of monkeys instead of humans in some videos) make it easy to skirt the rules."